vim-scripts/ctrlp-ssh/README.md

 Or if you already use other ctrlp.vim extensions you need to do like this:

-    let g:ctrlp_extensions = [ 'funky', 'ssh' ]
+    let g:ctrlp_extensions = ['funky', 'ssh']

 Then restart Vim and you can use `:CtrlPSSH` command.

-It might be useful mapping like:
+It might be useful configuring mapping like:

     nnoremap <Leader>fs :CtrlPSSH<Cr>